AAnirudh07/Reward-Model-Adversarial-Attacks/README.md

 Since the torchattacks library[6] is designed for classification tasks using losses like `CrossEntropyLoss`, adjustments were necessary for reward models that output a single continuous value from 0 to 100.
 The base `Attack` class was altered to support custom models classes.
 Although subclassing the torchattacks datasets was not strictly required, it was adopted to facilitate similar modifications for other attacks from a base implementation. (`WB` - White Box; `BB` - Black Box)
 - **Gaussian Noise (BB)**: Required no major changes as it simply adds noise to the input.

 - **FGSM (WB)**: This white-box attack adds perturbations in the direction of the gradient i.e. increasing loss.
 The loss was redefined as `–reward` so that the perturbations effectively decrease the reward.
-The raw reward was used directly as it provided a clearer gradient signal.
-Additionally, the implementation was modified to support batch processing, allowing for the averaging of reward scores across batches.
+The raw reward was used directly as it provided a clear gradient signal.
+Additionally, the implementation was modified to support batch processing to allow averaging of reward scores across batches.
 - **PGD (WB)**: The PGD attack was adapted in a manner similar to FGSM.
 Moreover, to address memory constraints, the dataset was not fully loaded into memory but processed in batches instead
 - **SPSA (BB)**: The SPSA attack code was modified to support batch processing used the same reward-based modifications as FGSM and PGD.